-Here’s the thing: offering feedback to your own manager is probably always going to be a little anxiety-inducing.
+Offering honest feedback to your own boss might be scary at first.
 It’s not an easy (or even totally natural) thing to do.

-But, that doesn’t change the fact that it’s an important process for improving your working relationship, your team, and even your entire company.
+But that doesn’t change the fact that it’s an important process for improving your working relationship, your team, and even your company culture.

-So, take a deep breath, put these tips into action, and strategically offer your manager some of those insights you would’ve otherwise silenced.
+So, take a deep breath, put these tips into action, and schedule a feedback session with your manager to share some of those insights you would’ve otherwise silenced.
 Trust us — you’ll all be better off for it.